Heavy Cream 101: Nutrition Facts and Health Effects

 Heavy Cream is Extremely High in Calories and Fat

-Firstly, to avoid confusion, there is nothing wrong with food containing high amounts of calories or fat.
+Firstly, to avoid confusion, there is nothing inherently wrong with food containing high amounts of calories or fat.

-Some heavy cream in your morning coffee?
+A spoonful of heavy cream in your morning coffee?
 Or perhaps a bowl of berries topped with a bit of cream?

-• You are replacing nutrient-dense whole foods with cream and getting fewer nutrients from your diet than you should be.
+• You are either replacing nutrient-rich whole foods with cream and thus getting fewer vitamins and minerals from your diet than you should be.
+Or you are using large amounts of cream in addition to regular meals, which will encourage weight gain.

-Alternate Options
+Alternate Options To Heavy Cream

 Sometimes people may have sensitivities to dairy products, or they may not be able to source heavy cream at a time they need it.

 In either of these cases, there are many great substitute options for heavy cream.
-There is a guide to nine of them here.

-How To Make Heavy Cream – At Home!
+How To Make Heavy Cream At Home

 Perhaps you need some heavy cream but don’t have any on hand?